ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ## Defining Local Functions

 A function may be defined locally.
 Just like any local definition, the function is only available inside its attached expression.
 Although local functions are often defined inside the function's scope, this is not a requirement.
-Here is a local function inside a toplevel expression:
+Here is a local function inside an expression:
 ```ocaml
 # let sq x = x * x in sq 7 * sq 7;;
 - : int = 2401